bschollnick/QuickBBS/docs/Web Servers.md

 ### Hypercorn (ASGI - Production) ⭐ RECOMMENDED FOR HTTP/2

-Hypercorn is an ASGI server with **native HTTP/2 and HTTP/3 support**.
-Unlike Uvicorn, Hypercorn supports HTTP/2 via ALPN negotiation.
+Hypercorn is an ASGI server with **native HTTP/2 support** via ALPN negotiation, unlike Uvicorn.
+Hypercorn also has HTTP/3 (QUIC) support as a library capability, but QuickBBS does not configure or test it — `start_hypercorn_http2.sh` only sets up HTTP/2.

 **Quick Start with HTTP/2 (Recommended):**
 ```bash